-- the ownership structures of the VIE in China and our WFOE, are not in violation of applicable PRC laws and regulations currently in effect; and - the contractual arrangements between our company, our WFOE, the VIE and its shareholders governed by PRC law are valid, binding and enforceable, and will not result in any violation of applicable PRC laws and regulations currently in effect.
+- the ownership structures of the VIE in mainland China and our WFOE, are not in violation of applicable laws and regulations of mainland China currently in effect; and - the contractual arrangements between our company, our WFOE, the VIE and its shareholders governed by the laws of mainland China are valid, binding and enforceable, and will not result in any violation of applicable laws and regulations of mainland China currently in effect.

-However, our PRC legal counsel has also advised us that there are substantial uncertainties regarding the interpretation and application of current and future PRC laws, regulations and rules.
+However, our PRC legal counsel has also advised us that there are substantial uncertainties regarding the interpretation and application of current and future laws, regulations and rules of mainland China.
 Accordingly, the PRC regulatory authorities may take a view that is contrary to the opinion of our PRC legal counsel.
-It is uncertain whether any new PRC laws or regulations relating to variable interest entity structures will be adopted or if adopted, what they would provide.
-If we or any of the VIE are found to be in violation of any existing or future PRC laws or regulations, or fail to obtain or maintain any of the required permits or approvals, the relevant PRC regulatory authorities would have broad discretion to take action in dealing with such violations or failures.
-We have been further advised by our PRC legal counsel that if the PRC government finds that the agreements in connection with the VIE structure do not comply with PRC laws, we could be subject to severe penalties, including being prohibited from continuing operations.
+It is uncertain whether any new laws or regulations of mainland China relating to variable interest entity structures will be adopted or if adopted, what they would provide.
+If we or any of the VIE are found to be in violation of any existing or future laws or regulations of mainland China, or fail to obtain or maintain any of the required permits or approvals, the relevant PRC regulatory authorities would have broad discretion to take action in dealing with such violations or failures.
+We have been further advised by our PRC legal counsel that if the PRC government finds that the agreements in connection with the VIE structure do not comply with the laws of mainland China, we could be subject to severe penalties, including being prohibited from continuing operations.
 See "Item 3.
-Key Information - D. Risk Factors-Risks Relating to Our Corporate Structure-If the PRC government finds that the agreements that establish the structure for operating some of our operations in China do not comply with PRC regulations relating to the relevant industries, or if these regulations or the interpretation of existing regulations change or are interpreted differently in the future, we could be subject to severe penalties or be forced to relinquish our interests in those operations" and "Item 3.
-Key Information- D. Risk Factors-Risks Related to Doing Business in China-Uncertainties in the interpretation and enforcement of PRC laws and regulations could limit the legal protections available to you and us."
+Key Information-D. Risk Factors-Risks Relating to Our Corporate Structure-If the PRC government finds that the agreements that establish the structure for operating some of our operations in mainland China do not comply with the regulations of mainland China relating to the relevant industries, or if these regulations or the interpretation of existing regulations change or are interpreted differently in the future, we could be subject to severe penalties or be forced to relinquish our interests in those operations" and "Item 3.
+Key Information-D. Risk Factors-Risks Related to Doing Business in China-Uncertainties in the interpretation and enforcement of the laws and regulations of mainland China could limit the legal protections available to you and us."